brtholomy/bartholomy.ooo/content/posts/experience.md

 ---
 title: "Experience the nature of experience"
-summary: "Soothing our epistemological diaper-rash"
+summary: "We fabricate the real"
 slug: experience
 draft: true
 date: 2024-07-07T14:56:41-07:00